 If you practice yoga, you will likely be familiar with this breathwork practice.
 Pranayama is about controlling (yama) your breath (prana) for positive effects.
 By controlling your breath, you can move past emotional and energetic blocks that hinder the flow of your life force.
-There are many different techniques you can try; here are some to begin with.

-Holotropic breathwork is a practice often accompanied with intense music and led by an instructor guiding a group of participants.
+Holotropic breathwork is a practice often accompanied by intense music and led by an instructor guiding a group of participants.
 It involves inhaling and exhaling for the same amount of time at different speeds to induce an altered state of consciousness.

 Holotropic therapy has its roots in LSD therapy but is the drug-free alternative, where the main intent is to produce mind-altering experiences.
 People often experience visions, uncontrollable spurts of emotions, and muscle cramps.
 At the end of the session, you would share your experiences with others in the group and are asked to draw a visual representation of your experience.